-- a) Compensation & Disclosure: Insurance Producers...
-(48.17.270) - Unless the agency-insurer agreement provides to the contrary, an insurance producer may receive the following compensation: - a) A commission paid by the insurer - b) A fee paid by the insured - c) A combination of commission paid by the insurer and a fee paid by the insured - If the compensation received by an insurance producer who is dealing directly with the insured includes a fee, for each policy the insurance producer must disclose in writing to the insured prior to the sale: - a) The full amount of the fee paid by the insured; - b) The full amount of any commission paid to the producer; - c) Any contingent or renewal commissions to be received; - d) The full name of the insurance company that paid the commission; - e) An explanation of any offset or reimbursement of fees or commissions. - Written disclosure of compensation must be provided by the insurance producer to the insured prior to the sale of the policy.
-Written disclosure must be signed by the insurance producer and the insured, and the writing must be retained by the insurance producer for five years. - In the case of a purchase over the telephone or by electronic means for which written consent cannot be obtained, consent documented by the producer will be acceptable. - b) Illegal Inducement...
-(48.30.150) It is unlawful for insurance personnel to provide or promise anything valued at more than an aggregate of \$100.00 per year, to any one prospective or current policyholder.
+- The insurer's claim files are subject to examination by the commissioner or by duly appointed designees.
+The files must contain all notes and work papers pertaining to the claim in enough detail that pertinent events and dates of the events can be reconstructed. - c) Compensation & Disclosure: Insurance Producers...
+(48.17.270) - Unless the agency-insurer agreement provides to the contrary, an insurance producer may receive the following compensation: - a) A commission paid by the insurer - b) A fee paid by the insured - c) A combination of commission paid by the insurer and a fee paid by the insured - If the compensation received by an insurance producer who is dealing directly with the insured includes a fee, for each policy the insurance producer must disclose in writing to the insured prior to the sale: - a) The full amount of the fee paid by the insured; - b) The full amount of any commission paid to the producer; - c) Any contingent or renewal commissions to be received - d) The full name of the insurance company that paid the commission; - e) An explanation of any offset or reimbursement of fees or commissions - Written disclosure of compensation must be provided by the insurance producer to the insured prior to the sale of the policy.
+Written disclosure must be signed by the insurance producer and the insured, and the writing must be retained by the insurance producer for five years. - In the case of a purchase over the telephone or by electronic means for which written consent cannot be obtained, consent documented by the producer will be acceptable.

-This is usually about rewards other than money, such as gifts and services.
+- d) Illegal Inducement...
+(48.30.150) It is unlawful for insurance personnel to provide or promise anything valued at more than an aggregate of \$100.00 per year, to any one prospective or current policyholder. - o This is usually about rewards other than money, such as gifts and services.